oto-gitops-oneshot/.github/profile/README.md

 Make sure you commit and push your changes accordingly.

 Please do note, we do ultimately want to provide automation around this, when this is consumable via TechZone.
 For now, bear with us.
-This is the automation that will happen behind the scenes in any case.
+This is the automation we foresee being carried out behind the scenes in any case.

 ## Usage